riya-malviya/weather-ml/README.md

 # weather-ml

+**Overview:**<br/><br/>
+This repository contains a machine learning project for weather prediction.
+It demonstrates the use of machine learning algorithms to analyze and predict weather conditions based on historical data.

+**Features:**<br/><br/>
+-> Data preprocessing and cleaning<br/><br/>
+-> Exploratory Data Analysis (EDA)<br/><br/>
+-> Implementation of multiple machine learning models<br/><br/>
+-> Model evaluation and performance metrics<br/><br/>
+-> Visualization of results<br/><br/>

+**Here are the steps involved in building the model:**

+-> Download weather data: The first step involves downloading weather data from NOAA.
+The link is provided above where you can download weather data for your area.<br/><br/>
+-> Clean the data: After downloading the data, you will need to clean it.
+This involves removing columns with missing values and ensuring the data is in a format suitable for machine learning models.<br/><br/>
+-> Train the model: Once the data is cleaned, you can use it to train a machine learning model.
+We used Ridge Regression, but you can also explore other models like XGBoost or Random Forest.<br/><br/>
+-> Evaluate the model: Finally, we evaluate the performance of the model.
+Mean Absolute Error is one of the metrics used to measure the accuracy of the model.<br/><br/>

 **Download data**<br/>
 -> Go to https://www.ncdc.noaa.gov/cdo-web/search<br/>
 -> Enter the years you want data for (I recommend starting with 1975), and search for the closest airport to you<br/>